 Sheetal is an advisor and consultant through her agency Lohar Projects working with artists, art workers and cultural organizations.
 Concurrent with her consulting practice, Sheetal served as the transitional Executive Director of Common Field from 2021-2022 as it closed.

-Previous to founding Lohar Projects in 2019, Sheetal served as the first Director of Public Engagement at Pioneer Works in Red Hook, Brooklyn until September 2018.
-There she led strategy for public engagement across the institution leading a division including visitors services, programming and partnerships.
-From 2010-2016, she worked in the education department of The Museum of Modern Art, serving as the Assistant Director, Learning and Artists Initiatives (2014-2016).
-There, she collaborated with a range of artists to develop experimental public programs, projects and interventions.
+Previous to founding Lohar Projects in 2019, Sheetal served as the first Director of Public Engagement at Pioneer Works in Red Hook, Brooklyn from 2017-2018.
+There she oversaw strategy for public engagement across the institution leading a division including visitors services, programming and partnerships.
+She oversaw their marquee Second Sundays program, developed exhibition related public programs series and brought large scale installations to the Pioneer Works bookstore.From 2010-2016, she worked in the education department of The Museum of Modern Art, serving as the Assistant Director, Learning and Artists Initiatives (2014-2016).
+There, she collaborated with a range of artists to develop experimental public programs, projects and interventions and started the Art and Practice series.
 From 2007 to 2010, she served as Director of Educational Programs at the Mary and Leigh Block Museum of Art at Northwestern University.
 Prior to that Sheetal worked at the Museum of Contemporary Art Chicago (2004-2007) where she redeveloped the family and youth programs division.

 She received a Bachelor of Arts in History and Gender Studies from Northwestern University and a Master of Arts in Arts Administration and Policy from the School of the Art Institute of Chicago.